 Inuit Cultural Education Centres Grant Program

-The 2019-2020 call for proposals to support activities under the Inuit Cultural Education Centres Grant Program is now open.
-The deadline to submit a proposal is May 7, 2019 at 11:59 pm.
-Eastern Time.
+The 2023 to 2024 call for proposals to support activities under the Inuit Cultural Education Centres Grant Program is now closed.
+The deadline to submit a proposal was May 5, 2023 at 11:59 pm Eastern time.

 About the program

-Inuit cultural education centres may also be eligible to apply for the First Nations and Inuit Cultural Education Centres Program.
+Inuit cultural education centres can also apply for the First Nations and Inuit Cultural Education Centres Program.

-The deadline to submit proposals is May 7, 2019.
+The deadline to submit proposals was May 5, 2023.

 Applicants must submit detailed proposals clearly stating how the proposed project will meet program objectives.

-Please follow the instructions in the Inuit Cultural Education Centres Grant Program: National Program Guidelines 2019-2020.
+Follow the instructions in the Inuit Cultural Education Centres Grant Program: National Program Guidelines 2023 to 2024.

-If you have access to the department's Services Portal you can get the electronic form by opening a session on the portal.
-If you do not have access to the portal, please contact your regional office to get access to the portal.
+Only electronic forms are accepted.
+If you have access to ISC's Services Portal you can get the electronic form by opening a session on the portal.
+If you do not have access to the portal, contact your ISC regional office to get access to the portal.